 Lecturer, Assistant Professor, Associate Professor In 2007, I was affiliated with Utrecht University as a lecturer, and since that year I have been an assistant professor of Communication and Information Studies at Radboud University Nijmegen.
 In 2012, I was a visiting scholar at the School of Psychology at Cardiff University to collaborate with professor Ulrike Hahn on Bayesian approaches to studying argumentation quality, which resulted in Hornikx and Hahn (2012) and Hahn and Hornikx (2016).
 In 2013, I was promoted to Associate Professor.

 Professor In 2020, I was appointed as Full Professor of International Business Communication (link).
+In February 2022, I became Head of Department of Language and Communication.

 Department of Language and Communication